SebastiaanJohn/knn-memory-clipcap/README.md

 # kNN-Memory with ClipCap: Enhanced Long-Range Dependency Handling

 This repository provides the code for our project, which combines kNN-Memory and ClipCap to improve long-range dependency handling.
 The project builds on the [ClipCap](https://github.com/rmokady/CLIP_prefix_caption) and [Memorizing Transformers](https://github.com/lucidrains/memorizing-transformers-pytorch) repositories.
+This work is conducted as part of the academic curriculum for the [Deep Learning 2](https://uvadl2c.github.io) course at the University of Amsterdam.

 ## Requirements

 The code is written in Python 3.10.
 Install the required packages using either `pip install -r requirements.txt` or by creating a conda environment with the provided environment.yml file using `conda env create -f environment.yml`.

 ## Dataset

 Our experiments use the [ActivityNet Caption](https://cs.stanford.edu/people/ranjaykrishna/densevid/) dataset.
 Use one of the following methods to download the dataset (the first method is recommended, other methods are only provided for full reproducibility).

 1. To download the videos in the training subset (300 videos) and validation subset (100 videos) we used, run:

     ```bash
     cd src/data/